couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 - per bucket HighWatermark-timestamp from each of the local-indexer-node.
 - available free size in local-indexer's mutation-queue.

-* For each vbucket, compute the mean seqNo
+* For each vbucket, compute the mean seqNo.
-* Use the mean seqNo to create a stabilityTimestamp
+* Use the mean seqNo to create a stabilityTimestamp.
-* If heartbeat messages indicate that the faster indexer's mutation queue is growing rapidly, it is possible to use a seqNo that matches that fast indexer closer
+* If heartbeat messages indicate that the faster indexer's mutation queue is growing rapidly, it is possible to use a seqNo that matches that fast indexer closer.
 * If the local indexer that has not sent heartbeat messages within a certain time, skip the local indexer, or consult the cluster mgr on the indexer availability.